Kerry says agreed with Russia over U.N. resolution on Syria chemical weapons

 Attributing responsibility for chemical weapons attacks would pave the way for action by the 15-member Security Council.
 The body has already threatened consequences for such attacks, which could include sanctions.

-Officials say Kerry and Lavrov reached agreement on the draft resolution during talks in Malaysia on Wednesday.
+Officials say Kerry and Lavrov reached agreement on the draft resoluting during talks in Malaysia on Wednesday.

-Russia - which has veto power on the U.N. council - is an ally of Syria and has protected President Bashar al-Assad's government from any U.N. action during the four-year civil war.
+Russia - which has veto power on the U.N. council - is a Syrian ally and has protected President Bashar al-Assad's government from any U.N. action during the four-year civil war.
 The United States began discussing the draft resolution with Russia several months ago.

-Several diplomats in New York, speaking on condition of anonymity, said a vote would likely be scheduled for Friday as no council member raised objections before a 10 a.m.
-EDT deadline on Thursday to file complaints about the draft.
+Several diplomats, speaking on condition of anonymity, said that if no objections to the draft were raised by any council members by Thursday morning, then a vote would likely be scheduled for Friday.